What is a typical session like?

 Typically, relief and change is felt from the first session.
 The number, and timing of sessions is dependent upon the complexity and chronic history of the injury and how the clients' body responds to the work.
 When addressing a specific injury, the time may be as close as once a week and open up to once a month as the body integrates the changes.
 In my experience, and life of playing & working hard, I find timely 'maintenance' is beneficial to stall the 'tweaks' from becoming larger issues!

 How does OB work?

 Ever have a feeling that ‘something was not quite right’ that disappeared after a good nights sleep?
 Ortho-Bionomy® engages similar neural reflexes to support self-correction for the ‘not quite right’ that doesn’t find its own way to resolve.
 Through stimulating the proprioceptive sense in the musculoskeletal tissues with non-force movements, positioning, exploration of movement and compression/tension; OB allows and supports the body in its integration of the new alignment.
-Being a Non-Force Principle-based work, instead of technique-based, ensures that your Nervous System is encouraged to move towards its optimum Rest & Digest (Parasympathetic) State during the entire session creating a deep sense of well-being and calm.
+Being a Non-Force Principle-based work, instead of technique-based, encourages your Nervous System to move towards its optimum Rest & Digest (Parasympathetic) State during the entire session creating a deep sense of well-being and calm.